Code-Institute-Submissions/world-war-ii/README.md

 ### Content

-Main text and information about the war was copied from wikipedia.
-Battlefields are from wikipedia.
-Main picture in index page is a poster from "Fury" movie
+- Source of index text  - https://en.wikipedia.org/wiki/World_War_II
+- Battelfields informations are copied from wikipedia.
+Links to URL are in popup marker map window
+- Source of military data - https://en.wikipedia.org/wiki/Military_production_during_World_War_II
+- Source of deaths in WW II - https://en.wikipedia.org/wiki/World_War_II_casualties

 ### Media

+- Battelfields pictures are copied from wikipedia.
+Links to URL are in popup marker map window
+- Main picture in index page is a poster from "Fury" movie.

 ### Acknowledgements